-- filename ((str, file-like object)) The file to write the results to. - notes (str, list of strings) Text; if str, prints single line.
-If list of strings, each list item is printed on its own line. - open\file (bool) Whether to open the file using the default program after creation. - logo (Path, str) A custom logo to use in the PDF report.
+[str, list of strings] Text; if str, prints single line.
+If list of strings, each list item is printed on its own line.

+[bool] Whether to open the file using the default program after creation.

+A custom logo to use in the PDF report.
 If nothing is passed, the default pylinac logo is used.

-as\list (bool) - Whether to return as a list of strings vs single string.
+[bool] Whether to return as a list of strings vs single string.
 Pretty much for internal usage.